August 27th, 2007 by xformed

 If you like this type of history, make sure to backpedal a day and catch the Blogging Sea Lawyer, Eagle1, with his “Sunday Ship History” series.
 This week he talks about BRINGING THE HEAT, BABY!”

 This entry was posted on Monday, August 27th, 2007 at 7:31 am and is filed under History, Leadership, Maritime Matters, Military, Military History, Navy.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.